 - Plaque to become inflamed, fragile and more likely to rupture and break off into the bloodstream

 - Blood to become sticky, increasing the risk of clots developing on the plaque as it moves through arteries, causing heart attacks

 “The good news about smoking,” said Dr. Engleman, “is that if you stop, a number of those things can improve very quickly.
 Within several weeks of quitting, your blood starts to thin out and the plaques start to stabilize.
-Very quickly, we see a decrease in the incidence of stroke and heart attacks.”
+Very quickly, we see a decrease in the incidence of stroke and heart attack.”

 - Abdominal obesity

 - Daily consumption of fruits and vegetables

 Being overweight or obese is a significant risk factor for many conditions, including heart disease.
 Not eating enough fruits and veggies is a risk factor, too, because they contain antioxidants and nutrients most people don’t get enough of.
 But a healthy diet can help you overcome both of these risk factors.